Working with the Arranger

 Maschine provides you with settings to fine-tune the timing of the jump between the Scenes and Sections:

-Jumping between Scene or Sections in the Software
+Jumping between Scenes or Sections in the software

 In the software, the Perform Grid and the Retrigger setting can be adjusted in the Maschine Header.